Blogging old posts can be historic & fun

 Giggling at somber times can enlighten you

 Wait a minute.
-He is a school boy.
-Alexander was all of 14 years old yesterday while attending the Tibetan Buddhist Center of Philadelphia along with his mother.
-I was sitting next to the youth and about halfway through the gathering, a sound erupted from the other side of the room.
-It sound like someone adjusting a metal chair on the wooden floor, but to a young mind like that of Alexander, it also sounded like someone farting.
+He is a schoolboy.
+Alexander was just 14 years old yesterday when he attended the Tibetan Buddhist Center of Philadelphia with his mother.
+I was sitting next to the youth, and about halfway through the gathering, a sound erupted from the other side of the room.
+It sounds like someone adjusting a metal chair on the wooden floor, but to a young mind like that of Alexander, it also sounded like someone farting.
 Continue reading

 Meditation starts as you travel through life

-I learned to meditate while riding on a train.
+I learned to meditate more easily while riding on a train.

 I had tried sitting mediation alone and with others, but was successful only once, and I really don’t know what I was doing.
-I was following a guru – a 15-year-old teacher from India — before I had turned 30 and I mingled with aspirants in an ashram in Philadelphia.
+I was following a guru – a 15-year-old teacher from India — before I had turned 30, and I mingled with aspirants in an ashram in Philadelphia.
 I never touched Nirvana or reached the level that others seemed to rise to.
 Continue reading

 Writing reveals songs within the stillness

 Writing opens me to a world within that I usually don’t visit unless I’m asleep or go into a meditative state.
-I let go of most thoughts except the one that crops up as I focus on a subject or rather it reveals itself to me.
+I let go of most thoughts except the one that crops up as I focus on a subject, or rather, it reveals itself to me.
 Continue reading

 Truth revealed in trial despite the lawyer